napari/docs/docs/community/security.md

 Requests are reviewed by the designated owners and/or the [Steering Council](napari-governance).
-Temporary owner access is granted by consensus of the current owners.
+Temporary owner access is granted by any of the current owners.
 The request and its resolution should be recorded in the Zulip thread for accountability and future reference.